vulcainjs/vulcainjs.github.io/docs/reference/commands.md

 ## Using a command

-Command must **always** be instanciated with requestContext.getCommandAsync.
+Command must **always** be instanciated with requestContext.getCommand.

 ## Creating a command